MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-overview.md

 Microsoft and its support delivery organization offer assisted support for both Microsoft LAPS and Windows LAPS including interoperability between the two products.

-Microsoft strongly recommends that customers begin planning now to migrate their Windows LAPS-capable systems from using legacy Microsoft LAPS over to the new Windows LAPS feature, in order to take advantage of improved security features and improved product servicing.
+Microsoft strongly recommends that customers begin planning now to migrate their Windows LAPS-capable systems from using legacy Microsoft LAPS over to the new Windows LAPS feature.
+Windows LAPS offers many new security features and improved product servicing.

 Questions about limitations and\or interoperability concerns between 3rd-party local account password management tools and Windows LAPS should be directed to the 3rd-party application developer not Microsoft.

+## Submitting feedback, feature requests, or other questions

+Want to send us feedback?
+Feel free to submit doc-specific questions via the Feedback links at the bottom of these doc pages.
+You can also submit feedback and other requests via the [Windows LAPS feedback](https://techcommunity.microsoft.com/t5/windows-laps-feedback/idb-p/Windows-LAPS-feedback) Tech Community page.

 ## See also